 Táhirih Motazedian (Vassar College), 2022–24

 Táhirih Motazedian is Assistant Professor of Music Theory at Vassar College.
-Her book, Key Constellations: Interpreting Tonality in Film (2023 forthcoming, University of California Press) explores key and pitch relationships in film soundtracks.
+Her book, Key Constellations: Interpreting Tonality in Film (2023, University of California Press) explores key and pitch relationships in film soundtracks.
 She has published (and forthcoming) articles and chapters on a range of topics, including Eisenstein’s Soviet production of Wagner’s Die Walküre, the “heartstring schema” in film and nineteenth-century music, Holst’s Planets, Shostakovich’s second violin concerto, and Tchaikovsky’s Swan Lake in the film Black Swan.
 She also serves as a member of the SMT Information Technology Committee.

 Alice Xue (CUNY Graduate Center), 2022–24